Betterbird/thunderbird-patches/README.md

 # thunderbird-patches
 Betterbird is a fork of Mozilla Thunderbird.
 Here are the patches that provide all the goodness.
+Visit [www.betterbird.eu](https://www.betterbird.eu/) for details.

 ## Building Betterbird
 These instruction assume that you know how to build Thunderbird.
 The following instructions are specific to Betterbird.